-On October 7, 2021, RBCA issued \$500.0 aggregate principal amount of 4.375% Senior Notes due 2029 (the "Senior Notes").
-The net proceeds from the issuance of the Senior Notes were approximately \$492.0 after deducting initial purchasers' discounts and commissions and offering expenses.
-On November 1, 2021, the Company used the proceeds to fund a portion of the cash purchase price for the acquisition of Dodge.
+In fiscal 2022, RBCA issued \$500.0 aggregate principal amount of Senior Notes.
+The net proceeds from the issuance of the Senior Notes were approximately \$492.0, after deducting initial purchasers' discounts and commissions and offering expenses, and were used to fund a portion of the cash purchase price for the acquisition of Dodge.

-The Senior Notes were issued pursuant to an indenture with Wilmington Trust, National Association, as trustee (the "Indenture").
+The Senior Notes were issued pursuant to the Indenture with Wilmington Trust, National Association, as trustee.
 The Indenture contains covenants limiting the ability of the Company to (i) incur additional indebtedness or guarantee indebtedness, (ii) declare or pay dividends, redeem stock or make other distributions to stockholders, (iii) make investments, (iv) create liens or use assets as security in other transactions, (v) merge or consolidate, or sell, transfer, lease or dispose of substantially all of its assets, (vi) enter into transactions with affiliates, and (vii) sell or transfer certain assets.
 These covenants contain various exceptions, limitations and qualifications.
 At any time that the Senior Notes are rated investment grade, certain of these covenants will be suspended.

-The Senior Notes are guaranteed jointly and severally on a senior unsecured basis by RBC Bearings and certain of RBCA's existing and future wholly-owned domestic subsidiaries that also guarantee the New Credit Agreement.
+The Senior Notes are guaranteed jointly and severally on a senior unsecured basis by RBC Bearings and certain of RBCA's existing and future wholly-owned domestic subsidiaries that also guarantee the Credit Agreement.